zibonbadi/zibonbadi.github.io/md/digifab01.md

 Make's concept is fairly simple: Make checks a so-called *Makefile* for predefined rules regarding certain files.
 Should a createable file not exist or be updated compared to files that depend on it, Make will execute predefined commands to recreate all necessary files.

-Given everything mentioned above, below you can see the contents the Makefile used to create individual project documentations:
+Given everything mentioned above, below you can see the contents of the Makefile used to create individual project documentations:

 ```Make
 format_in := md